ClementTsang/bottom/README.md

 - Scrolling with the mouse will scroll through the currently selected list if the widget is a scrollable table.

-- Scrolling on a graph will zoom in (scroll up) or zoom out (scroll down).
+- Scrolling on a chart will zoom in (scroll up) or zoom out (scroll down).

 ## Bugs and Requests